Mr-SKR/VTUResultsAlert/README.md

 ## EDIT CODE
-1. Expand 'VTUResultsAlert-master' folder in Eclipse 'Package Explorer' > Expand 'src' > Expand '(default package)' > Double click on 'alert.java'
+1. Expand 'VTUResultsAlert-master' folder in Eclipse 'Package Explorer' > Expand 'src' > Expand '(default package)' > Double click on 'alert.java',
-2. Read the comments in the code and make changes accordingly to suit your scheme (ex: CBCS, non-CBCS) Replace my USN with yours
+2. Read the comments in the code and make changes accordingly to suit your scheme (ex: CBCS, non-CBCS) replace my USN with yours
 3. Save & Run the program

 ## RESULTS